 The Madison and Lila Self Graduating Senior Fellowship will provide both scholarship funding to recipient students and an appropriate level of support for leadership and career development programming for the recipients.
 Domestic and international students are eligible.
 The recipients may be from any area of study at the University, must demonstrate the potential to complete their undergraduate degree, and have been admitted into a graduate program at the University of Kansas (master’s or doctoral level).
 Students are eligible to be considered for a fellowship if they are a recent August, December, or upcoming May graduate.
 This Fellowship may not be used to support students admitted as non-degree seeking graduate students or solely into graduate certificate programs.
 Those students who are selected to be funded by the Self Graduate Fellowship or a Chancellor’s Doctoral Fellowship are not eligible.

-The recipients for the Fellowship will be selected through a nomination/application process in the Spring prior to matriculation in a graduate program the following Fall semester, and announced during the week of the University Annual Commencement.
+The recipients for the Fellowship will be selected through a nomination/application process in the Spring prior to matriculation in a graduate program the following Fall semester.

 The award will be in the amount of $10,000 with half payable to the student’s account as a scholarship at the beginning of the first semester of enrollment in the graduate program (Fall), and half payable at the beginning of the second semester of enrollment (Spring).
 Receipt of the funds is dependent on full-time course enrollment (typically 6 to 9 credit hours per semester appropriate for the degree program) and appropriate progress toward the designated degree.
 Support may be discontinued upon failure to complete the terms of the Fellowship.
 The Fellowship is only for the first year of graduate studies at the University of Kansas and is not renewable.